 Did Togo get a hero’s statue in New York City?

 Well, kind of.
 He got a statue, but it’s not all that heroic.

 Unfortunately, all Togo got was this anonymous little figure in sad little Seward Park in the Lower East Side.

 But don’t worry, Togo is getting his due!
-Disney is developing a live action film that tells his story!
+Disney has made a live action film that tells his story!
 It stars Willem Dafoe and it is available on Disney+.

 After checking out Balto and Togo, I remembered I’d seen the “Paparazzi Dogs” in a square in Greenwhich Village about a year ago.
 I cycled down to the Village only to find they were gone.
 I emailed the artists, husband and wife team Gillie and Marc, in Australia.
 They told me there were several of their works on display throughout the city including some “Paparazzi Dogs” in the lobby of 75 Rockefeller Plaza.